Reserve Forces Act 1937: Background

 This section of the first-class reserve was known as the "Class A Reserve", and those men who had volunteered to be liable for recall were paid sixpence a day in addition to the normal reservists' payments of a shilling per day.
 They provided a useful reserve to the Army, and were called up to provide extra manpower during the Shanghai crisis of 1927 and the Palestinian unrest of 1936.
 The Class A reserve was understrength, however, and was only able to recruit around half its nominal strength; this meant that when troops were called up for service in Palestine, every eligible infantryman was recalled leaving the War Office with little flexibility in case of other emergencies, other than a few hundred reservist artillerymen.
 The two-year period of eligibility was seen as a major cause of this limitation, and so the government planned to raise it to five years in order to allow more men to volunteer for Class A.

+Provisions

-Accordingly, the 1937 Act extended the period of liability to any point during the first five years in the first-class reserve, or the unexpired period of his original enlistment.
+The 1937 act extended the period of liability to any point during the first five years in the first-class reserve, or the unexpired period of his original enlistment.
 However, this was still voluntary, and the reservist had to agree in writing to be liable.

+Subsequent developments

+The whole act was repealed by section 29(1) of, and the third schedule to, the Army Reserve Act 1950 (14 Geo.
+6. c.
+32), and the Air Force Reserve Act 1950 (14 Geo.
+6. c.
+33), which came into force on 1 January 1951.